Pork Tenderloin with Figs and Balsamic Glaze

 Pork tenderloins on a piece of parchment paper coated in spices.

-1. In a large (12-inch) oven-safe skillet, heat olive oil over medium-high heat until just smoking.
+1. In a large (12-inch) oven-safe skillet or cast iron skillet, heat olive oil over medium-high heat until just smoking.
 Add tenderloins and brown on all sides, about 4 to 6 minutes.

 Pork tenderloin being cooked in a silver skillet.

-1. Transfer skillet to oven and roast pork until the internal temperature reaches 140 degrees on a digital thermometer, about 15 to 18 minutes.
+1. Transfer skillet to oven and bake pork until the internal temperature reaches 140 degrees on an instant-read thermometer and the juices run clear, about 15 to 18 minutes.
 Transfer pork to a cutting board and tent with foil.

 Pork tenderloin being cooked in a silver skillet.